Why Intern with Tagawa?

 Although not every department works on Saturday and Sundays, there will be some weeks where Saturdays and Sundays are expected.

-Utilities and internet are provided free of charge to the intern during the internship program.
+Basic utilities and internet are provided free of charge to the intern during the internship program.

-1. Growing Plugs from Seeds & Vegetative Cuttings
+Rotation #1: Growing Plugs from Seeds & Vegetative Cuttings

 Your journey at Tagawa begins where all of our plant products begin: Seeding or Sticking.
-At our North Facility in Brighton, we specialize in Seeding.

 We love interns because many of our Production Team were Horticulture Majors when they were in school too!